Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Combine format validation with duplicate checking in an interactive retry loop:

-Think of a friendly referee checking the rulebook: if you type something invalid or repeat a move, they patiently ask you to try again.
+Think of checking the player's discard pile to confirm this letter has not already been played.
-*Goal*: Re-prompt the user until they supply a new, un-guessed uppercase letter.
+*Goal*: Check whether the valid uppercase character already exists in the `guessed_letters` collection.

 <div class="step-card">
   <div class="step-header">